Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Methods

 where $u$ and $v$ denote arbitrary steps in two different reasoning trajectories.
 After each SFT epoch, we record the model’s output trajectories and answers, then examine them to identify such cases.
 We then curate a special training subset $\mathcal{D_{\text{reflect}}}$ of all identified cases.
 For each case in $\mathcal{D_{\text{reflect}}}$, we pair $(R_{\text{early}}, R_{\text{late}})$, reconcile and consolidate the trajectories, yielding a ground-truth reasoning trajectory.
-We further fine-tune \textbf{Ophiuchus} on $\mathcal{D_{\text{reflect}}}$ using a training objective analogous to Eq.~\ref{eq-cold}.
-This selective training strategy encourages the model to learn from high-quality reasoning paths that exhibit both reflective thinking and correctness which is crucial for subsequent RL optimization.
+We further fine-tune \textbf{Ophiuchus} on $\mathcal{D_{\text{reflect}}}$ using a training objective analogous to the cold-start SFT stage.

 \textbf{Agentic Tool Reinforcement Learning.} We further optimize \textbf{Ophiuchus} through RL with carefully designed rewards, enabling the agent to adaptively discover effective tool-use strategies and achieve compositional tool use, thereby moving beyond the constraints of mimicking the static trajectories observed during SFT.
 ATRL process comprises three key components: